-Screens Express is a free utility app that lets someone gain access to your Mac via a unique and temporary link.
+Screens Express is a free utility app that grants a trusted party access to your Mac via a unique and temporary link.
 It ensures that the required services are configured and running properly on your Mac and configures your router so that your Mac can be accessed remotely.

 Note: Screens Express requires OS X 10.8 Mountain Lion or later.

-Download the app by clicking on this link: http://edovia.com/screens-express/latest
+On the Mac you will be connecting to, download the app by clicking on this link: https://edovia.com/screens-express/latest

 Screens Express will verify that the required settings are properly configured.
-If that is not the case, you will need to allow the Screens Express to make those changes for you by providing your username and password.
+If that is not the case, you will need to grant Screens Express permission to make those changes for you.
 Screens Express will restore those settings back to their initial state when you close Screens Express.

 Once the service and settings validation is complete, Screens Express will communicate with your router in order to open a public port, which will allow a remote incoming connection from Screens to go directly to your Mac.
 This port will be closed as soon as you close the app.